Have You Ever Heard of The Phrase “It’s Not What You Say, But How You Say It”?

 This is probably the easiest to recognize because it’s how people normally talk.
 Your tonality stays neutral and there will be no variations in the pitch of your voice.
 If you’re interacting with someone you consider neutral, you’re using this tonality.

 Good friends use neutral tonality because they see each other as equals.
 Even people who don’t know each other will mostly use this tonality.
 If you talk to someone in a friendly tone using neutral tonality, you won’t come across as a suck-up.
 It’s perfect for leaving a good impression of yourself.

 “How was your day?”

-But neutral tonality can also be used in attraction.
-As a matter of fact, along with rapport breaking tonality, it works well when talking to women.
+But neutral tonality can also be used in the attraction.
+As a matter of fact, along with rapport-breaking tonality, it works well when talking to women.

 While we already touched on the more important points, there are still some things you can do to improve your voice:

 One vital thing to remember when you amp up your vocal projection is not to raise the pitch of your voice.
 To avoid this, learn to breathe from your diaphragm when speaking.

 You do this by breathing through your stomach – your stomach should expand while breathing in.
 If your shoulders and chest rise while breathing in, you’re not engaging your diaphragm and the pitch of your voice will be much higher.
 This might take some time getting used to if you have been breathing “wrong” all your life.

 Slow Down Your Speech